Marin Preda: Literary activity

 In April 1942, Preda made his publishing debut with the sketch "Părlitu" ("Burnt") in the newspaper Timpul, endorsed by the poet Miron Radu Paraschivescu.
 His debut at the age of 20 gave him confidence in his writing, and he continued to publish sketches and stories, including "Strigoaica" ("The Undead"), "Salcâmul" ("The Acacia"), "Calul" ("The Horse"), "Noaptea" ("The Night"), and "La câmp" ("In the Field").

 In September, Preda resigned from his proofreading position at Timpul.
 For a short time he was a civil servant at the Institute of Statistics.
 On the recommendation of critic Eugen Lovinescu, the poet Ion Vinea hired him as editorial secretary at the newspaper Evenimentul zilei ("Today's Event").

 In March 1943, he wrote a column for the newspaper Vremea războiului ("The Time of War").
 That April, Evenimentul zilei published his sketch "Rotila".
 Preda took part in several meetings of the Sburătorul ("The Flier") literary circle, led by Eugen Lovinescu, where his short story "Calul" produced a vivid impression, arousing the delight of Dinu Nicodin, who purchased the manuscript for a large sum of money.
 The short story was included in Preda's debut volume, Întâlnirea din pământuri ("The Meeting between the Lands"), published in 1948.
 The volume hinted at Preda's defining use of autobiographical, "fly on the wall" narratives: in the eponymous short story, critics immediately recognized the author's father, who would also appear with a changed name in Moromeții.

 Between 1943 and 1945 he served in the Romanian Army, an experience he would describe in his later works.
 In 1945 he became a proofreader for the newspaper România liberă ("Free Romania").

-Between 1949 and 1955, he wrote the first volume of the novel Moromeții, that would later be considered his defining work.
+Between 1949 and 1955, he wrote the first volume of the novel Moromeții, which would later be considered his defining work.

-In 1952 he became editor of the magazine Viaţa Românească ("Romanian Life").
+In 1952, he became editor of the magazine Viaţa Românească ("Romanian Life").
 In 1956 he received the State Prize for Literature for the novel Moromeții.
 A year later, in 1957, Preda travelled to Vietnam and Beijing, China.